 One statistic you may see cited more rarely about Samsung's new Galaxy S8 is the performance of its battery cell over time.
 We spoke to Samsung about the new generation of battery found in the S8 and S8+, and they had a pretty impressive statistic to share.
-Compared to the outgoing Galaxy S7 and S7 edge, the S8 and S8+ will lose substantially less of their effective capacity over the same amount of time, at least at the point of one year of typical usage.
+Compared to the outgoing Galaxy S7 and S7 edge, the S8 and S8+ will lose substantially less of their effective capacity over the same amount of time, at least at the point of two years of typical usage.

 One of the biggest reasons average consumers see their smartphone's battery life dwindle over time is the natural tendency of lithium batteries to degrade, resulting in the loss of effective capacity.
 It happens to all of them.
 But advancements in battery technology have allowed companies like Tesla to beat the typical degradation curve.
 It seems Samsung is making advancements in this area, too, or at least its suppliers are, and that's good to know.
 So, while the actual rated capacity of the S8 and S8+'s batteries aren't much to write home about, they should at least fare better in the long run compared to those in last year's phones.
 It's rare that we get an insight into the long-term performance of a new product right out of the gate, so I definitely felt this was a tidbit worth sharing on its own.